Reasons for Denial:

 Depending on the reason for the denial, a Class 1 applicant may be eligible to have the application reconsidered for a Class 2 license.
 If applicable, the denial letter will contain instructions on how to submit a written request for reconsideration.

 An application for a concealed weapon license may be denied for a “material misstatement.”
-As noted on the application form, applicants are required to list any offense for which they have been charged, arrested, plead guilty or found guilty, EVEN if the charge or the guilty plea was later dismissed (or expunged from the court’s record).
+As noted on the application form, applicants are required to list any offense for which they have been charged, arrested, plead guilty or found guilty, EVEN if the charge or the guilty plea was later dismissed (or expunged from the court’s record) - regardless of how long ago those offenses occured.
 Failure to disclose this information results in a denial on the grounds that the applicant has materially misstated the criminal record.

 We find that sometimes an applicant does not list an incident either because it was some years ago or because applicant did not realize that a seemingly minor issue (such as an NSF check) may have triggered a criminal record – but these all show up when the BCI does the criminal history record check.